blackducksoftware/bd_sig_filter/README.md

 `--report_unmatched`:
         Create a list of Signature components which will be left UNreviewed

+`--ignore_archive_submatches`:
+        Process components in the project version looking for those matched within archive files, and report which can be ignored because they are sub-matches (from folders within the archive).
+        All other operations are replaced by this action.

 The options `--report_file` and `--logfile` can be used to output the tabular report and logging data to specified files.